Alderson LawLicensing Pricing

 It is difficult to provide a precise timescale.
 After submission of the application for the licence or variation there will be a 28 day consultation period.
 During this period the application must be advertised in a local newspaper and on the premises by a statutory notice.
 At the end of the consultation period if there are no representations or objections then the application will be assumed granted.
 If representations/objections are received then the application will proceed to a hearing which should take place within 20 working days.
 If the representations/objections are withdrawn for example by an agreement being reached with the applicant and the other party involved then the hearing may no longer be required and the licence granted.

 Who will be handling my Case?

-Tracey Murray, a Solicitor and Partner in the Firm.
-Tracey is a Graduate of the University of Newcastle upon Tyne and has been practising in the area of Civil Litigation with a specialism in Licensing since qualifying as a Solicitor in 1997.
+Most of our licensing cases are dealt with by Tracey Murray who is a Solicitor and Partner in the Firm.
+Tracey is a Graduate of the University of Newcastle upon Tyne and has been qualified as a Solicitor since 1997.

 Alderson Law LLP is a Limited Liability Partnership registered in England and Wales under company number OC307338.